Looking to do the Want Need Wear Read 4 gifts for Christmas rule this year? Keep reading to discover some Want Need Wear Read ideas!

 Finding the perfect book that your son or daughter will truly love to receive on Christmas morning is the real challenge here, however!

-I know some people like to do a whole Christmas book advent where their children receive a brand new book over the course of the 24 days leading up to Christmas.
-Many like to gift children’s Christmas books.
+I know some people like to do a whole Christmas book advent calendar where their children receive a brand new book over the course of the 24 days leading up to Christmas.
+Many like to gift children’s Christmas books for this.

 There are loads of popular book series and ideas, and it will totally depend on your child, their reading levels, their interest, etc. etc.